krishan-web/InnobyteAssignment/README.md

 Hello, We will learn about User Management API that includes features such as user registration, login, user profile management, and OTP-based login.
-This API will serve as the backend for a web applicaƟon.
+This API will serve as the backend for a web application.
 Additionally, after a user successfully signs up, an email confirmation will be sent.

 ## TECH STACK